Tapping into the Power of Machine Learning and AI on AWS

 As specialist AWS ML Experts, we’ve seen a marked increase in the number of businesses, from startups to larger enterprises, investing in AI to help drive their operations forward.

-This increase in popularity is not simply down to AI being something shiny and new—it’s actually been around for a while—but because it’s become much more financially viable.
+This increase in popularity is not simply down to AI being something shiny and new, but because it’s become much more financially viable.

 Through a combination of the capabilities offered by cloud computing and general advancements in software and tech, it’s now cheaper than ever to make predictions based on your company’s most valuable asset: data.